Jay4BioPZ/adarescueteam-beerquest/story.md

 But, where are they from?
 We now need to go to study the spatial distribution of the gluten-free beers drinker through their beer reviews.

 Here we define `ratio` as the ratio of the number of reviews for glutenfree beers to the non-glutenfree beers.
-For each country, the ratio is a representative of the "enrichment of glutenfree beer reviews", reflecting the popularity of glutenfree beers in that country.
+For each country, the ratio is a representative of **current: the "enrichment of glutenfree beer reviews"**, _adapt?: increase in number of glutenfree reviews (as the figure title changed)_ , reflecting the popularity of glutenfree beers in that country.

-We then color the countries according to the ratio, and visualize the absolute number of users and reviews for glutenfree beers at the same time.
-This step was done using an interactive map.
+We then color the countries according to the ratio 'gluten-free/non-gluten-free', and visualize the absolute number of users and reviews for glutenfree beers with the human icon.
+An interactive map was made public for illustration:

 <iframe src="https://jay4biopz.github.io/adarescueteam-beerquest/assets/html/gf_reviews_map.html" height="600px" width="100%" style="border:none;"></iframe>